 Commercial and Promotional Activities

 Personal Financial Gain.
 Commercial activity for personal financial gain is not permitted.
 Advertising services and programs, within the purview of the LSU Board of Supervisors, is permissible.

 Advertising.
 Web publishers may acknowledge donations/contributions by creating links to selected organizations/corporations that are primary contributors to the campus.

 Banner Advertising.
 LSU will permit banner advertisements in accordance with all applicable University policies.
 For specific guidelines see the LSU Web Banner Advertising Policy.

 - Criminal and civil statutes

-Users of LSU servers and publishers of lsu.edu Web Pages are free to express themselves provided that they do not do anything to injure or harm others.
-Users and publishers may not use the LSU WWW for acts that violate laws.
-The Web may not be used to encourage any activity associated with illegal drugs, gambling, pornography, prostitution, child pornography, theft, spreading computer viruses, cracking into private computer systems, software infringement, trafficking in credit card codes or crimes.
+Users of LSU servers and publishers of lsu.edu webpages are free to express themselves provided that they do not do anything to injure or harm others.
+Users and publishers may not use the the LSU website for acts that violate laws.
+The web may not be used to encourage any activity associated with illegal drugs, gambling, pornography, prostitution, child pornography, theft, spreading computer viruses, cracking into private computer systems, software infringement, trafficking in credit card codes or crimes.
 Publishers must adhere to existing laws regarding defaming others and personal negligence.
 Any activity that is illegal is a violation of LSU policy.
 Alleged violations will be referred to the appropriate authority.
 In addition, offenders may be investigated and/or prosecuted by the appropriate local, state, or federal authorities.
-If in doubt about appropriate use of the WWW, individuals are encouraged to obtain the advice of campus counsel.
+If in doubt about appropriate content, individuals are encouraged to obtain the advice of campus counsel.